Kitura/kitura.dev/content/docs/guides/deploying/docker.md

 docker container ps -a
 ```

-Since we exposed our ports, we should then be able to navigate to: http://localhost:8080 to view our server.
+Since we exposed our ports, we should then be able to navigate to: <a href="http://localhost:8080" target="blank">localhost:8080</a> to view our server.